ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

         end_time = pd.to_datetime(end_time.strip())
         measurement_date = f'{start_time.year}-{start_time.month:02d}-{start_time.day:02d}'
 ```
 Within the inner loop, we will perform the exact same steps we did manually in the last section.
 However, there is one key difference in the visual inspection step.
 In the manual section, we looked at the plot and then assigned our refined start and end times into variables.
-To keep the program flowing without needing to stop and edit the script each time, we will use the built-in input() function.
+To keep the program continuing without needing to stop and edit the script each time, we will use the built-in input() function.
 This will pause the script, show us a plot, and allow us to enter our refined time window directly into the terminal before the program continues.
 ```python
         ## step 1: Visual inspection ##
         # Select the data for this specific time window